tensorflow/probability/CONTRIBUTING.md

 information on using pull requests.

 After a pull request is approved, we merge it.
-Note our merging process differs from GitHub.
-Namely, we pull and submit the change into an internal version control system; it automatically pushes a git commit to the GitHub repository (with credit to the original author).
-We then manually close the pull request.
+Note our merging process differs from GitHub in that we pull and submit the change into an internal version control system.
+This system automatically pushes a git commit to the GitHub repository (with credit to the original author) and closes the pull request.

 ## Unit tests